 Degrees are granted at the close of the semester or summer session in which students complete their work.
-Degrees will not be granted unless all financial obligations have been resolved with VCU’s Student Accounting Department.
+Diplomas will not be granted unless all financial obligations have been resolved with VCU’s Student Accounting Department.
 Students must be enrolled at the time of application (i.e., the semester in which students graduate).

 No degrees will be conferred unless students make formal application to graduate.

 Degrees will be awarded and diplomas issued in a current semester only.
 Students who do not submit/complete their applications to graduate in the semester in which they actually complete their programs will be awarded their degrees in the semester in which they apply to graduate.
 In such cases, a text notation will be added to the transcript to indicate the date that course work for the degree was completed.
 Program directors and academic school deans must submit a special action request to the Graduate School to this effect that also includes a request for a waiver of the requirement that the students must be enrolled at the time of application/reapplication.
 A request for a waiver of the enrollment requirement must document that the student has completed all degree requirements and is not using any university resources (i.e., libraries, computer labs, faculty advising, etc.)